AKROGIS/Park-Observer/Park Observer/Documentation/NPS_Maintenance.md

 11) Get a peer to review your code (or review the pull request).
 12) Merge the branch (or pull request) into master.
 13) Close the issue (linking to the pull request or last commit).
+14) Summarize the bug fix in the [Change Log](./ChangeLog.md).
-14) There is no need to publish a new version immediately unless there is an urgent user request.
+15) There is no need to publish a new version immediately unless there is an urgent user request.

 ## Adding A New Feature